An Elementary Proof of the Near Optimality of LogSumExp Smoothing: Proof of Theorem -- An Elementary Lower Bound

 As a first observation, we note that without loss of generality, it suffices to restrict our attention to functions $f$ that are invariant under permutations.
 That is, functions with $f(x)=f(Px)$ for all $x\in\mathbb{R}^d$ and $P\in\Pi_d$ where $\Pi_d$ is the set of all $d\times d$ permutation matrices. \begin{lemma} For any dimension $d\geq 2$, one has

-\end{lemma} \begin{proof}[Proof of Lemma~\ref{lem: convexityAndPermInvarianceIsHarmless}] Clearly $\delta^\star(d) \leq \hat \delta^\star(d)$ as it has further constrained the search for an optimal smoothing.
-We establish the reverse direction by showing that for any feasible $f$ for $\delta^\star(d)$, a permutation invariant, convex, $1$-smooth in the infinity norm $\hat f$ can be constructed that is no farther from $\smax$.
-To this end, consider any convex, $1$-smooth function $f$.
+\end{lemma} \begin{proof}[Proof of Lemma~\ref{lem: convexityAndPermInvarianceIsHarmless}] Clearly $\delta^\star_p(d) \leq \hat \delta^\star_p(d)$ as it has further constrained the search for an optimal smoothing.
+We establish the reverse direction by showing that for any feasible $f$ for $\delta^\star_p(d)$, a permutation invariant, convex, $1$-smooth in the $p$-norm $\hat f$ can be constructed that is no farther from $\smax$.
+To this end, consider any convex, $1$-smooth function $f$ with respect to $\|\cdot\|_p$.
 Define